Multi-role strike ship: ELLIDA

-Unveiled in 2019, the original concept design for ELLIDA was a multi-role auxiliary vessel designed to perform as both a solid stores ship for fleet replenishment-at-sea (RAS) and as a auxiliary landing vessel similar in capability to the Bay class.
+Unveiled in 2019, the original concept design for ELLIDA was a multi-role auxiliary vessel designed to perform as both a solid stores ship for fleet replenishment-at-sea (RAS) and as an auxiliary landing vessel similar in capability to the Bay class.
 At DSEI 2023, BMT unveiled a revised ELLIDA design.
 This second generation design consist of vessels 130 m, 150 m, 180 m, or 200 m in length.
 The revision saw the removal of the RAS rigs from the design and brought the superstructure more forward and reduced the size of the forward working deck.

 ELLIDA features two internal open deck areas for stores and other equipment as well as a forward external deck area for twenty-foot equivalent unit (TEU) containers which is serviced by two deck cranes.
 BMT have not publicly stated if ELLIDA's general characteristics have changed from those of the first generation design which had (in reference to the 200 m variant) a range of 8500 nmi, a service speed of 18 kn and a crew of 68.
 In the amphibious role ELLIDA could embark a military force of 350 personnel with an internal 700 lane metres for vehicle stowage, a well deck for two Landing Craft Utility, and a hangar for one AW101 Merlin with temporary storage for an additional three.